output configuration representation

 flagsuint<org_kde_kwin_outputdevice.capability>

-Capability flags
+capability flags

 What capabilities this device has, sent on startup before the first done event.